BaiyangZhang/BaiyangZhang.github.io/_posts/2024-07-15-Constructing-a-Finite-Tension-Domain-Wall-in-4D-Part-I.md

 - - -

 We distinguish two concepts, `states` and `wave function`.
 In quantum mechanics, they are sometimes used interchangeably, but they have distinct meanings.
 A quantum state contains all the information about the system.
 It can be described in different representations, depending on what information we want to know.
 For example, if we want to know information about the position, we go to the physical space representation expanded by $\left\lvert{\vec{x}}\right\rangle$.
-Quantum states can be represented as vectors in a Hilbert space, and there exists pure and mixed states.
+Quantum states can be represented as vectors in a Hilbert space, including pure and mixed states.
 On the other hand, the wave function is a specific representation of a quantum state in the position (or sometimes momentum) basis.
 It is a complex-valued function that gives the probability amplitude of finding a particle in a particular position in space.
 The wave function of a state $\left\lvert{\psi}\right\rangle$ is denoted by $\psi(x)$, where $x$ is the position.

-In the passive perspective, a state before and after spatial translation is the same state, they just have different wave functions, because in order to get the wave function we need two things: bases and a state, even though the state is unchanged but the bases are changed now, thus the final expression is also changed.

 - - -

-Coming back to the passive perspective regarding the displacement operator $\mathcal{D}_ {f}$ acting on a state, for example the kink state $\left\lvert{K}\right\rangle$.
-We regard $\mathcal{D}_ {f}\left\lvert{K}\right\rangle$ (or is it $D_ {f}^{\dagger}\left\lvert{K}\right\rangle$?
-I don't remember, anyways the argument works the same) as the same state as $\left\lvert{K}\right\rangle$, but "shifted".
-In the case of quantum mechanics, the things that get shifted are wave functions; in quantum field theory, it should be **wave functional**, the quantum field theoretical counterpart of wave functions.
-Let's dive into the details.

 Consider a scalar field theory.
 The "coordinate" for such a theory would not be $\vec{x},\vec{y}$ but field configurations $\phi(\vec{x})$.
 Instead of the position of a single particle, we now consider the entire configuration of the field $\phi(x)$ at a particular time.
 The wave functional $\Psi[\phi]$ describes the quantum state of the entire field configuration $\phi(x)$ at a given time.
 Recall how the quantization is done in quantum mechanics: classically a particle occupies a specific position $\vec{x}(t)$ at any given time $t$, after quantization, instead of $\vec{x}(t)$ we have a wave function $\psi$ that maps each $\vec{x}$ to a complex number.
 This is just to say that the wave function is a function of spacetime.
 Similarly, in QFT, let $\Psi[\phi]$ be a functional, then by definition it assigns a complex number to each field configuration $\phi(\vec{x})$,